openjdk/valhalla-docs/site/design-notes/state-of-valhalla/02-object-model.md

 Each time we convert from `Integer` to `int` the identity is lost, and each time we convert from `int` to an `Integer`, a fresh (but accidental) identity is created.
 While `int` boxes to `Integer`, `int[]` does not box to `Integer[]`.
-And the relationship between primitives and their corresponding wrappers are entirely ad-hoc (they're even sometimes, but not always, spelled the same way!);
+And the relationships between primitives and their corresponding wrappers are entirely ad-hoc (they're even sometimes, but not always, spelled the same way!);
-you just have to keep this in your head (and in your code.)
+you just have to keep this in your head (and in your code).

 At the library level, developers face further difficult choices.
 The most fundamental libraries -- collections and streams -- are prime examples of the